F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 - Multiple inheritance is possible.
 - No interfaces.
 Instead, you can use abstract class with no data members.
 - Virtual functions without implementation needs `= 0` at the end of the declaration (e.g.: `virtual void print() = 0;`)
+- a type is polymorphic if it has at least one virtual function.
+I.e., the inheritance itself does not make the type polymorphic.

 ## Polymorphism
 Polymorphism is a concept for abstraction using which we can provide a single interface for multiple types that share the same parent.
 In C++, to use the polymorphism, **we need to work with pointers or references**.
 Imagine that we have these two class and a method that can process the base class: